 A lengthened window to 45 minutes to one hour may increase the scope of participation by FRGRs and LRs, but would increase the net load forecast error.

-If implemented, the MIRTM window would be configurable such that it may be expanded or contracted based on operating experience to achieve the optimal balance between participation and net load forecast accuracy.On average, the MIRTM simulations did not indicate significant production cost savings for the operating days studied in 2015 and 2016.
+If implemented, the MIRTM window would be configurable such that it may be expanded or contracted based on operating experience to achieve the optimal balance between participation and net load forecast accuracy.

+CONCLUSIONS

+On average, the MIRTM simulations did not indicate significant production cost savings for the operating days studied in 2015 and 2016.

 This result is influenced by the fact that system conditions and the balance of supply and demand during the period studied did not present a significant need for the types of resources that would participate in MIRTM.

 Changes in the future resource mix, the balance of supply and demand or system conditions could demonstrate more significant value to MIRTM.

+ERCOT has previously estimated the cost for ERCOT system changes needed to support MIRTM in the range of $20-$25 M. The costs to QSE systems were not estimated.

 Generally, the MIRTM simulation produces a tighter commitment pattern for FRGRs and LRs compared to the current system.